DS3Lab/cognival-cli/README.md

 for all cognitive-sources.
 Each inner list must be specified as semicolon-separated string within quotes.
     Call: `run [embeddings=[all]] [modalities=None] [cognitive-sources=[all]] [cognitive-features=None] [baselines=True]`

+- update
+    - vocabulary: Scans all imported cognitive sources with word-level aggregation and updates the vocabulary file.
+    - sentence: Scans all imported cognitive sources with sentence-level aggregation and updates the sentence file.
+    - listings: Performs both vocabulary and sentence updates.
+    - embeddings: Updates embeddings generated on the fly (context-free representations of BERT, ELMo), sentence embedding baselines of word embeddings and random embeddings, based on the current vocabulary and sentence files.

 - significance:  Compute the significance of results of an experimental run.
 Note that this requires that random baselines have been associated and evaluated during the run.
 Evaluates the results of the last run by default.
 Results are printed to the shell and stored in the reports directory of the results path.